Phill030/alt-V-ZoneManager/README.md

 # Known Bugs:
 * zoneName is sometimes undefined when entering/leaving a zone
-* dimension is 0 everytime, because there is no clientside getter
+* dimension is 0 everytime, because there is no clientside getter but this will be fixed in the near future

 ###### made with [❤](https://www.youtube.com/watch?v=XWFttsqzfcg) by [@Phill030](https://www.youtube.com/watch?v=f0U38Nx4oe4)